-Loss of compartmental integrity and acoupled respiration: Electron transfer and O2 consumption proceed without compartmental proton translocation in disrupted mitochondrial fragments.
-Such fragments form during mitochondrial isolation, and may not fully fuse to reestablish structurally intact mitochondria.
+Loss of compartmental integrity and acoupled respiration: Electron transfer and catabolic O_2 flux proceed without compartmental proton translocation in disrupted mitochondrial fragments.
+Such fragments form during mitochondrial isolation, and may not fully fuse to re-establish structurally intact mitochondria.
 Loss of mtIM integrity, therefore, is the cause of acoupled respiration, which is a nonvectorial dissipative process without control by the protonmotive force.